babylonlabs-io/babylon-integration-deployment/README.md

 one can create the Docker image corresponding to the service that they're testing, with the following names:
 - `babylonchain/babylond` for Babylon nodes
-- `babylonchain/vigilante-reporter` for the reporter
-- `babylonchain/vigilante-submitter` for the submitter
+- `babylonchain/vigilante` for the vigilante
 - `babylonchain/explorer` for the explorer
 - `babylonchain/nginx-proxy` for the explorer
 - `babylonchain/faucet` for the faucet